 Integration with UI.

-Permissions to open screens of the user interface and see main menu items.
+Permissions to open UI views and see main menu items.

 If a visual component like Text Field is bound to an entity attribute, it automatically becomes read-only or hidden depending on the current user rights to the attribute.
 Table actions are disabled if the corresponding CRUD operations are denied for the user.